-- 1. Character for Animation: 1) Character Design, credited other people when relevant 2) Character model, 3) Rig breakdown - 2.
-NGO production Look dev 2: NGO shot(s), crediting other artists when relevant - 3.
-NGO production: The finished 35 second NGO spot done in groups - 4.
-NGO production: Film analysis 2000-3000 words written in groups - 5.
-Story Development and Pitching: Three edits of one minute made in groups
+- Character for Animation: 1) Character Design, credited other people when relevant 2) Character model, 3) Rig breakdown - NGO production Look dev 2: NGO shot(s), crediting other artists when relevant - NGO production: The finished 35 second NGO spot done in groups - Elective Specialization: The results from their elective assignment

-The individual oral exam is based on the student's presentation of their showreel from the 3rd and 4th semester.
-Students are expected to present their assignment; the intention, where they succeeded, struggled, and what they would like feedback on.
-When assessing the student's reel, emphasis is placed on the extent to which the students is able to demonstrate the knowledge of the core areas covered in the 3rd and 4th semester.
+The individual oral exam is based on the student's presentation of their showreel from the 4th semester.
+Students are expected to briefly present their assignment; the intention, where they succeeded and struggled.
+When assessing the student's reel, emphasis is placed on the extent to which the students is able to demonstrate the knowledge of the core areas covered in the 4th semester.

-Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment.
+Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment and reflection paper.